General Data Protection Regulation (GDPR) Policy and Confidentiality

 No data is stored for use for Clear Medical marketing campaigns when a user has contacted us through the online consultation form or purchased items through the online shop.
 Clear Medical staff will encourage clients to adjust their consent if their circumstances change.

-When a customer submits a Free Consultation Request form online with Clear Medical Consulting Ltd, we will share some information to help the us respond to your request (only with senior Clear Medical Staff).
+When a customer submits a Consultation Request form online with Clear Medical Consulting Ltd, we will share some information to help us respond to your request (only with senior Clear Medical Staff).
 Whatever information a customer shares on the form will be kept under strictest data protection.

-- The type of treatment or product the consultation form is in reference to; and days and time they wish to attend.
+- The type of treatment or product the consultation form is in reference to; and the days and time they wish to attend.